fulippo/share-your-garmin-workout/README.md

 # Share Your Garmin Workout

 Add share/import capabilities to the Garmin Connect website.
-Sharing you workout becomes really easy.
+Sharing your workout becomes really easy.

+## Features

+- **Download workouts** as JSON files from any Garmin Connect workout page
+- **Import workouts** shared by friends directly into your account
+- **Multi-language support** - Available in English, French, Italian, German, Spanish, Portuguese, Dutch, Polish, and Russian
+- **Auto-detection** of page changes without requiring page refreshes
+- **Error handling** with user-friendly messages in your language
+- **Compatible** with both old and new Garmin Connect layouts

 ## How to share a workout